Grandma’s Bread Pudding

 - 1 loaf day-old challah bread cubed into 1-inch pieces

 - 5 large eggs lightly beaten

 - 1 teaspoon ground cinnamon

 - Spray a 9x13 baking dish with nonstick cooking spray.
 Place the cubed challah bread into the prepared baking dish and spread it around into an even layer.
 Set aside.

-- Meanwhile, preheat oven to 350°F. Once the 15 minutes is over, place the bread pudding in the oven and bake at 350°F for 45-50 minutes or until the top is set.
+- Meanwhile, preheat the oven to 350°F (177°C).
+Once the 15 minutes is over, place the bread pudding in the oven and bake for 45 to 50 minutes or until the top is set.

 - Remove from the oven and allow to cool slightly before serving.